Alglior/automatic-image-bank/README.md

    ```
    This will create an `image_bank.json` file with the image metadata and categories.

+4. Generate captions (optional):
+   If you want to use AI-generated captions, ensure the Florence2 UI is running and use the `caption_florence2.py` script.

-4. Start the web server:
+5. Start the web server:
    Run the Flask application:
    ```
    python images_bank_server.py
    ```
    The server will start, typically at `http://127.0.0.1:5000/`.

-5. Access the web interface:
+6. Access the web interface:
    Open a web browser and go to `http://127.0.0.1:5000/` to browse and search your image collection.

 ## Project Structure